 The National Association for Children of Alcoholics writes that those who grow up under drunk parents are four times more likely to develop alcoholism in their own adult lives than kids who grew up in better conditions.

 And true enough, Paul did become an alcoholic himself.
-In his youth, he was surrounded with alcoholics, as his mom was also one.The constant exposure to alcohol use may be the primary reason why he started using the substance at the age of 12.
+In his youth, he surrounded with alcoholics, as his mom was also one.The constant exposure to alcohol use may be the primary reason why he started using the substance at the age of 12.

-And because being “high” with these substances made him feel great, confident, untouchable and happy, they became a part of his life for 32 years.
+And because “high” with these substances made him feel great, confident, untouchable and happy, they became a part of his life for 32 years.

 As with most stories of drug and alcohol addiction recovery, Paul reached a point where he had to make a 360 degree turn – or else!
 Today, he’s been sober for over six years!

 What’s his turning point and how was he able to change his life for the better?
 Read on and find out.

 Drug and Alcohol Addiction Recovery: Interview with Paul Harris